Published: November 25, 2014 | Updated: August 4, 2020 | Posted by: Moneymax | Personal Loan

 When you opt for comfort and convenience, purchasing a car of your own, whether new or second-hand, is a good preference.
 However, not even a majority of the population in the Philippines can afford to buy a car alongside its daily expenses – it never comes cheap.
 But as they say, “You only get what you pay for.”

-When you purchase a car, you buy the convenience, the comfort, the ease and a big investment.
+When you purchase a car, you buy convenience, comfort, ease and a big investment.
 When you don’t have enough money in your bank account to buy a car, you’d only go for car loans.
 The less widely known option is taking out a personal loan.

 So when buying a car, should you go for a car loan or a personal loan?
 Here are factors to consider:

-Car loans are actually a variation on personal loans, structured to factor in the depreciation of a car’s value over time.
+Car loan is actually one of the types of loan, structured to factor in the depreciation of a car’s value over time.
 Car loans often require you to make a sizable down payment early into the term – the bigger your deposit, the lower your succeeding monthly payments.

 Personal loans, meanwhile, can be either secured or unsecured: the former is backed by assets you already own for the lender’s security, while the latter is determined solely on the basis of your credit status.